cristianvasquez/solidin/comments.md

 Cons:
 - Tries to do too much stuff.
 It's an elephant.
-- Uses a house-made dependency injection framework.
+- Uses a non-orthodox dependency injection framework.
 Development is difficult
 - Architected with excessive interdependencies.
 - Complexity is already high (cannot grow too much).